psycopg/psycopg/docs/adaptation.rst

         :param context: Where the dumper should be used.
 If `!None` the dumper will be used globally.
         :type context: `~psycopg3.Connection`, `~psycopg3.Cursor`, or `Transformer`
-        :param format: Register the dumper for text or binary adaptation
-        :type format: `~psycopg3.pq.Format`

         If *src* is specified as string it will be lazy-loaded, so that it will be possible to register it without importing it before.
 In this